 2017 – 2018

-‘Sleuth’ – the Roehampton Journal: a new magazine that reported on the activities of Southlands College, covered events across the University community and highlighted stories from the local area.
+The Roehampton Journal is a new magazine that reports the activities of Southlands College, covers events across the university community and highlights stories from the local area.

-Promoting understanding of the work of multi-professional teams in children’s centres: the role of developmental research in tackling ‘disparate discourses’: with an interventionist research method, this project developed learning opportunities for multi-professional teams in children’s centres to develop integrated care for young children.
+Promoting understanding of the work of multi-professional teams in children’s centres: the role of developmental research in tackling ‘disparate discourses’

 2016 – 2017

 ‘The survival of the neo-liberal-est’: keeping your best-self sane at work: a project to support and sustain teachers in their work and practice in neoliberal, high-performance school cultures, providing a space where demands are not made of them.

 Pilot study to test novel interactions within programmes for alcohol and drug users

 The proposed project is a field research pilot study designed to develop treatment services to improve outcomes for alcohol and drug dependents in an out-patient treatment programme.
 The proposal has been developed in collaboration with Blenheim CPD, a long established provider of out-patient support services for alcohol and drug dependents at addiction centres in London.

 This study involves a small Randomised Controlled Trial (RCT) which will evaluate the efficacy of a drink supplement to be taken by clients in the course of their structured treatment.
 The research will compare usual recovery treatment vs usual treatment plus daily consumption of a palatable nutrient-rich drink (30/grp).Participants will be randomly allocated to receive one drink per day to be consumed between meals for a period of three months.
 Outcomes to be evaluated will include indices of nutritional status, standard substance misuse indices, physical and mental wellbeing.

 Lead researcher: Dr Leigh Gibson, Department of Psychology